-Once I’d become a full time stay at home Mum I misplaced my rod, lost the bait, and requested that all tackle be kept from view.
+Once I became a full-time stay at home Mum I misplaced my rod, chucked the bait, and requested that all tackle be kept from view.
 But I was happy on the break from

 fishing my career until the phone calls from the recruitment consultant started.

 Actually, it was many calls from numerous recruitment consultants, although after a while Tristram from McKenzies and Mackenzie from Tarquins and Tarquin from Tristram Solutions all started to merge into one.